guusj/books/Warbreaker_BrandonSanderson.md

 Vivenna watched him go.
 _He’s twice the person I am_, she thought with shame, turning toward her room. _But I’m just finding it hard to care anymore._ Everything had been taken from her.
 Why not Parlin, too?
 Her hatred for Hallandren grew a little more firm as she stepped into her room.
 _I just need to sleep_, she thought. _Maybe after that, I can figure out just what in the name of the Colors I’m doing in this city._
-Of one thing remained firm.
+One thing remained firm.
 She was going to learn how to Awaken.
 The Vivenna from before—the one who had a right to stand tall and denounce Breath as unholy—no longer had a place in T’Telir.
 The real Vivenna hadn’t come to Hallandren to save her sister.
 She’d come because she couldn’t stand being unimportant.
 She’d learn.
 That was her punishment.
 Inside her room, she pushed the door closed, locking the bolt.
 Then she walked over to pull the drapes closed.
 A figure stood on her balcony, resting easily against the railing.
 He wore several days’ worth of stubble on his face and his dark clothing was worn, almost tattered.
 He carried a deep black sword.